trustwallet/blockatlas/README.md

 account transaction history into a generic, easy to work with JSON format.
 It is in production use at the [Trust Wallet app](https://trustwallet.com/), the official cryptocurrency wallet of Binance.
 Also is in production at the [BUTTON Wallet](https://buttonwallet.com), Telegram based non-custodial wallet.
-The observer API watches the chain for new transactions and generates notifications by webhooks.
+The observer API watches the chain for new transactions and generates notifications by guids.

 #### Supported Coins